Camping gear rental with Roadtrip Uganda

 Whether you are on a budget, love the outdoors, or just don't want to have to book your accommodation ahead of time, roadtripping with a full set of camping gear in the back of the car gives you a great sense of flexibility.

 Uganda is a very suitable country for camping, and this can greatly reduce the cost of accommodation on your trip.
 There are numerous campgrounds all over the country ranging from basic bush campsites inside the parks to private campgrounds operated by lodge owners, enabling you to stay at a secured site with good amenities whilst sleeping for a dime.
 The opportunities for camping in Uganda are year round thanks to its warm climate.
-The more fancy lodges will charge about USD 10 pp. Basic nature camp sites cost as little as USD 5 / tent.
-Wild camping is not recommended.
+The more fancy lodges will charge about USD 10 pp. The rate for staying at a UWA Public campsite inside a National Park is USD 5,50 pp. And basic campsites outside a National Park can costs as little as USD 5/ tent.
+Wild camping is uncommon.

 Planning for your camping safari in Uganda